 - Bake for 25 to 30 minutes or until the center is hot and appears mostly set.
 Let the frittata cool in the pan for about 15 minutes before sliding it onto a cutting board.

-I included the photo below just to show you the texture of the blended tofu mixture prior to baking.
+The photo below shows the texture of the blended tofu mixture prior to baking.
 Ultra smooth and creamy!

 For a firmer, less creamy frittata, you can reduce the amount of water in the tofu mixture by either pressing the extra firm tofu first (don't try to press the silken tofu), or use a super firm style like Trader Joe's vacuum-sealed tofu.